 It is not necessary in this case.
-As it is a general strike, it is enough for unions to communicate the strike notice to the association to which the company affected belongs, in addition to the labor authority.
+As it is a general strike, it is enough for notice of the strike to be communicated to the association to which the company affected belongs (in addition to the labor authority).

-Can companies require their employees to communicate whether they intend to exercise their right to strike beforehand?
+Once companies have notice of the strike, can they require their employees to communicate whether they intend to exercise their right to strike beforehand?

 No. Employees are not obliged to inform companies of whether they intend to strike.
-However, companies can inform their employees of a possible contingency plan to handle incidents on the day of the strike (e.g., possible obstacles to entry, and how to justify them).
+However, companies can inform their employees of a possible contingency plan to handle incidents on the day of the strike, e.g., possible obstacles to entry and how to justify them.

 Can companies adopt measures when it is impossible to know for sure which employees will join the general strike?
-What kind of measures?
+What type?

 Yes.
-Companies can adopt measures to mitigate the effects of the strike, provided they do so in a lawful manner:
+Companies can adopt measures to mitigate the effects of the strike.
+They can call on the legal limits on exercising that right and use any means already available to them, provided they do so in a lawful manner:

-✓ They can establish security and maintenance measures and appoint employees to be responsible for those measures.
+- ✓ They can establish security and maintenance measures and appoint employees to be responsible for those measures.
 Those measures are not aimed at keeping the company operating, but at making it possible to resume production once the strike has ended or to protect the company's assets.
-They can be established in an agreement with the strike committee, if one exists in the company; otherwise, the company can establish them unilaterally (after consultation with the works council or staff representatives), in which case the decision is subject to review in court later.
+They can be established in an agreement with the strike committee, if one exists; otherwise, the company can establish them unilaterally (after consultation with the works council or staff representatives), in which case the decision is subject to review in court later. - ✓ If the company provides a public service or services that are essential for the community, the government authority will issue a decree establishing the minimum services (publication is still pending to date) to ensure basic functioning of those services.
+In that case, the implementation or performance of those minimum services and the appointment of the employees responsible for them will result from the agreement with the strike committee or the unions calling the strike, or from the company's unilateral and objective decision.

-- ✓ If the company provides a public service or services that are essential for the community, the government authority will issue a decree establishing the minimum services (publication is still pending to date) to ensure basic functioning of those services.
-In that case, the implementation or performance of those minimum services and the appointment of the employees responsible for them will result from the agreement with the strike committee or the unions calling the strike, or from the company's unilateral and objective decision. - ✓ Companies can adopt other measures, e.g., functional mobility within the nonstriking employees' professional group, to cover the absence of striking employees.
+- ✓ In addition to the previous limits, companies can adopt other measures, e.g., functional mobility within the non-striking employees' professional group, to cover the absence of striking employees.
 However, this is only an option when the means and solutions the company employs are already available and are normally within its reach.
-It would be unlawful behavior to introduce them ex novo to cover the striking employee's absence. - As this general strike allows two ways to exercise the right to strike (two-hour strikes and a 24-hour strike), we advise companies to collect signatures or use a clock-in system for the day of the strike (without this involving more paperwork for the company) to check which employees joined the strike and how long they were absent.
+It would be unlawful behavior to introduce them ex novo to cover the striking employee's absence. - ✓ As this general strike allows two ways to exercise the right to strike (two-hour strikes and a 24-hour strike), we advise companies to collect signatures or use a clock-in system for the day of the strike (without this involving more paperwork for the company) to check which employees joined the strike and how long they were absent.